CentralValleyModeling/centralvalleymodeling.github.io/docs/lookuptables.md

 **Description:**
 Flow below Thermalito must not exceed 2500 cfs between October 15 and November 30 (except in the case of flood release).
 Otherwise this will trigger a 500 cfs increase in required flows to the end of March (to prevent dewatering of spawning sites).
 To avoid this, CalSim uses a 4000 cfs constraint on flows for October.and a 2500 cfs limit in November.
 See example for an explanation for the October constraint.

-Example:  A 4000 cfs requirement for all of October provides for a partial month requirement of less than 2500 cfs from Oct 15 to Oct 31 (17 days) => 4000 cfs times (17d/31d) and from Oct 1 to Oct 14 (14 days) => 4000 cfs time (14d/31d).
+Example:  A 4000 cfs requirement for all of October provides for a partial month requirement of less than 2500 cfs from Oct 15 to Oct 31 (17 days) and from Oct 1 to Oct 14 (14 days).

 **Source:** [ch07_otherassumptions  (PDF)](https://cadwr.box.com/s/yf5fhw1c33u3lhp4irt5tfjmk7dr83t4)